ronaldseoh/algorithmsunlocked/README.md

 # algorithmsunlocked

-This repository contains go implementations of all the algorithms introduced in the book [Algorithms Unlocked](https://iamlink.000webhostapp.com/2) by Thomas H. Cormen.
+This repository contains Go implementations of all the algorithms introduced in the book [Algorithms Unlocked](https://iamlink.000webhostapp.com/2) by Thomas H. Cormen.
 To test the algorithms in each chapter, fork/download this repository and execute

 ```
 go test -v github.com/ronaldseoh/algorithmsunlocked/chapterXX (XX is a chapter number.)